LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 Given a subset $A$ of some topological space, it is also common to write
 $\overline{A}$ for the closure of $A$.
-Though this is a slight abuse of notation we will do the same as the meaning will always be clear from context.
+Though this is a slight abuse of notation we will do the same, as the meaning will always be clear from context.

 Given two topological vector spaces $X, Y$ we write $\mathcal{L}(X, Y)$